klauspetersen/audioexplorers2018/challenge.rst

     - Write an emulation of audio input at the I2S peripheral.
 Feel free to be inspired by similar code found online.
     - Write an application running in a zephyr thread that manipulates the audio data in some way.
     - Write an emulation of audio output at the I2S peripheral.
 Feel free to be inspired by similar code found online.

+Write an application that performs write/reads from the serial NOR flash while streaming audio through the I2S:
+    - Read and write at random intervals to the serial NOR flash.
+    - Use the Zephyr kernel to guarantee that the real-time requirements are complied with.

 Getting started
 ---------------
-Follow the getting stated guide: https://github.com/klauspetersen/audioexplorers2018/blob/master/gettingstarted.rst
+Follow the getting started guide: https://github.com/klauspetersen/audioexplorers2018/blob/master/gettingstarted.rst